pb03/modular-css-guide/README.md

 #### It's good to write the properties in order
-If you aren't already doing this, you're gonna feel it a bit difficult to follow in the beginning but believe me you gonna love it once you're used to it.
+If you aren't already doing this, you're gonna feel it a bit difficult to follow in the beginning but believe me you will love it once you get used to it.
-You might think of sorting them alphabetically but that proven really helpful.
-The most efficient one is the group order.
+We could do sorting in alphabetical order but that hasn't turned out to be very helpful.
+The most efficient one is ordering by property groups.

 _Example:_